LucaChen/stream-client/README.md

     'pass': os.environ['DETECT_API_PASSWORD']
 }
 ```

-Additionally you need to set `DETECT_API_USERNAME` and `DETECT_API_PASSWORD` with the password that your API server has.
-If you would like to use my API server for the object detection set the username to `HACKSTER_IO` and password to `PASSWORD`

 ## Usage
 1. **IMPORTANT** [debain based devices] Run `sudo modprobe bcm2835-v4l2` to enable pi camera to work with opencv video capture